YinonGindi/MSSentinel/SentinelWeeklyReport/README.md

 | `logicAppId` | Resource ID of the deployed Logic App |
 | `automationAccountId` | Resource ID of the deployed Automation Account |

-## Runbook: pocswe.ps1
+## Runbook: Get-SentinelContentUpdates.ps1

-The `pocswe` runbook connects via managed identity and:
+The `Get-SentinelContentUpdates` runbook connects via managed identity and:

 1. Queries the Sentinel Content Hub API for **installed** content packages
 2. Queries for **available** content packages